-- Click on "Manage Delegates" under "Manage Bank Accounts" - Click on the "+" at the top right-hand corner - When the pop-up screen displays, in the "person" section, type Joann Schroeder and click "Search".
+- Repeat the same process to add a delegate. - Click on "Manage Delegates" under "Manage Bank Accounts" - Click on the "+" at the top left-hand corner - When the pop-up screen displays, in the "person" section, type Joann Schroeder and click "Search".
 If you see her name and email address, click "ok".
 You have now added Joann as a delegate to do your expense reports.